Choral: Object-Oriented Choreographic Programming: Related Work, Discussion, and Future Work

-\paragraph{Other Approaches to Spatially-Distributed Programming} The types that support our choreography-as-objects interpretation have been inspired by ideas found in modal logics for mobile ambients \cite{CG00} and, later, in the line of work on multitier programming \citep{MCHP04,NT05,CLWY06,SGL06,MCH07,LGVQWM09,WKS18}.
-In the words of \citet{MCHP04}, these works represent other approaches to ``spatially-distributed computation''.
+\paragraph{Other approaches to spatially-distributed programming} The types that support our choreography-as-objects interpretation have been inspired by ideas found in modal logics for mobile ambients \cite{CG00} and, later, in the line of work on multitier programming \citep{MCHP04,NT05,CLWY06,SGL06,MCH07,LGVQWM09,WKS18}.
+In the words of \citet{MCHP04}, these works represent other approaches to `spatially-distributed computation'.
 For example, in the most recent incarnation of multitier programming (ScalaLoci, by \citet{WKS18}), a distributed application is essentially defined as a single program that composes different functions, each localised at a single participant.
 A function can then invoke special primitives to request remote computation by another participant, whose implementation must always be ready for such requests \citep{WWS20}.
-Differently from choreographies, this makes the flow of communications implicit and dependent on an underlying middleware---indeed, multitier programming was not designed to address the problems of defining choreographies and addressing choreography compliance as an aim.
-Choral generalises data types localised at a single participant to data types localised at many participants (roles), which enables our novel development process for choreography-compliant libraries. \citet{CY20} explored the parallelisation of a simple multitier first-order functional language, for which they can infer abstract (computation is not included) choreographies of the communication flows that these programs can enact; Choral could be a candidate implementation language for this kind of models.
+Differently from choreographies, this makes the flow of communications implicit and dependent on an underlying middleware -- indeed, multitier programming was not designed to address the problems of defining choreographies and addressing choreography compliance as an aim.
+Choral generalises data types localised at a single participant to data types localised at many participants (roles), which enables our novel development process for choreography-compliant libraries. \citet{CY20} explored the parallelisation of a simple multitier first-order functional language, for which they can infer abstract (computation is not included) choreographies of the communication flows that these programs can enact; Choral could be a candidate implementation language for this kind of models. \citet{FLMD19} explored the idea of incorporating simple choreographic languages (without computation) to ensure that multitier code between two participants enacts specific protocols.

+Choral's clear relation to the ideas found in logics for mobile ambients has already proven useful.
+In particular, \citet{GMPRSW21} use Choral to kickstart an investigation of the links and differences between choreographic and multitier programming, by taking Choral and ScalaLoci as representative languages.
+After identifying the core abstractions that differentiate the two approaches, the authors provide algorithms for translating Choral code into ScalaLoci code and vice versa.
+Going from a multitier program to a choreographic one requires synthesising one of the many possible protocols (a choreography) that implements the necessary communications to execute the multitier program (which does not specify this aspect).
+This connection paves the way for joint research and cross-fertilisation between the two communities \citep{GMPRSW21}.